• Home

 What are garlic scapes?

 At their simplest, garlic scapes are the stalks of hardneck garlic plants.
-You see them emerge in spring and early summer, when they are sprouting up and able to be harvested.
+They emerge in spring and early summer when they are sprouting up and able to be harvested.
 You are probably most familiar with softneck garlic, which is a blub of garlic with cloves all the way through, but hardneck garlic is a bulb that has a woody center, and that’s where garlic scapes come from!

 What do garlic scapes taste like?